svanderburg/libnixxml/README.md

 Attribute keys may be identifiers, but can also be strings containing characters that invalidate certain XML element names (e.g. `<` or `>`).
-It is also possible to use a slightly more verbose notation in which a generic element name is used and the `name` attribute is used for each attribute set key:
+It is also possible to use a slightly more verbose notation in which a generic element name is used and the `name` property is used for each attribute set key:

 ```xml
 <?xml version="1.0"?>